jeffreyzhang2012/self-driving-intersection_optimal-control_carla/README.md

 # or
 ./CarlaUE4.sh -opengl
 ```
-In this project's directory, run
+In a different terminal, in this project's directory, run
 ```
 python project_main.py
 ```